viviag/postermaker/README.md

 All parameters of image should be stored in two `.csv` files.
 See examples: [images config](https://github.com/viviag/postermaker/blob/master/examples/images.csv), [texts config](https://github.com/viviag/postermaker/blob/master/examples/texts.csv)

 Header is required.
 I think once it will change.
-If you made a mistake in some file it will message you and will not use this file.

 Texts are always on the foreground.